Dhanyahree04/BiasGuard-Real-Time-AI-Bias-Detection-Explainability-Debiasing-System/README.md

 ---

 ## 💡 Solution
-FairLens is a real-time bias interception system that detects bias, explains it clearly, and generates fairer alternatives before decisions are finalized.
+BiasGuard  is a real-time bias interception system that detects bias, explains it clearly, and generates fairer alternatives before decisions are finalized.

 The platform operates across four layers: